 “This is a great creation!!
 Fantastic sound – just perfect.
 It’s the best wah sound effect I’ve ever tried – beautifully designed and easy to hold in your hand.”

 The Celtic Social Club is a contemporary adaptation of traditional Celtic tunes, which strikes a perfect and energetic balance between tradition, rock, music, reggae, dubstep, and hip-hop.
 Their repertoire is a fresh take on ancient Celtic melodies from Brittany, Ireland, Scotland, and Asturias.

 We Also Recommend

-Switchcraft 332ax Old Style MC1M Microphone Connector To 1/4 Price includes free USA shipping!!!
+Switchcraft 332ax Old Style MC1M Microphone Connector To 1/4 Female.
+Price includes free USA shipping!!!

 Shure Green Bullet 520 Holder Battle Plan Harmonica Ammo Clip 520 - Microphone Clip for Shure Green Bullet includes FREE USA Shipping

 The Bullet Proofer by BlowsMeAway Productions PRICE Includes Free USA Shipping